-To complete this Technical Paper, there are three annexes which present:
+To complete this Technical Paper, there are four annexes which present:

-- a description of the new technologies used in photovoltaic plants - a description of the other renewable energy sources; - an example for the dimensioning of a 3kWp PV plant for a detached house and of a 60kWp plant for an artisan manufacturing business.
+- a description of the new technologies used in photovoltaic plants - a description of the other renewable energy sources; - an example for the dimensioning of a 3kWp PV plant for a detached house and of a 60kWp plant for an artisan manufacturing business. - a description of temperature rise, MCB and disconnector behavior in photovoltaic applications.